symfony-cmf/symfony-cmf-docs/bundles/block/types.rst

         'name': 'slideshow'
     }) }}

 Make the slideshow work in the frontend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Since the BlockBundle doesn't contain anything to make the slideshow work
 in the frontend, you need to do this yourself.
 Just use your favourite JS
 library to make the slideshow interactive.
 If special markup is needed for
-your slideshow code to work, just override ``BlockBundle:Block:block_slideshow.html.twig``
+your slideshow code to work, just override
+``BlockBundle:Block:block_slideshow.html.twig`` or the templates of the
-and ``BlockBundle:Block:block_slideshow_item.html.twig`` and adapt them to your needs.
+blocks you use as slideshow items and adapt them to your needs.

 Use the Sonata admin class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The BlockBundle comes with classes for managing slideshows and imagine blocks directly in SonataAdmin.
+The BlockBundle comes with an admin class for managing slideshow blocks.
 All you need to do to administrate slideshows in your project is to add the following line to your sonata admin configuration:

 .. config-block::